mauceano/scripts/dmaas/SQL/restoreSQL_DMaaS/README.md

 * -vip: Not applicable to DMaaS
 * -domain: Not applicable to DMaaS
-* -password: (optional) will use cached password or will be prompted
+* -password: Not applicable to DMaaS
-* -useApiKey: Rremoved as an option as it is required for DMaaS
+* -useApiKey: Removed and defaulted as in DMaaS all connections require API Keys
 * -noPrompt: Not applicable to DMaaS
 * -tenant: Not applicable to DMaaS
 * -mcm: Not applicable to DMaaS
 * -clusterName: Not applicable to DMaaS
+* -restoreFromArchive: Removed and defaulted as in DMaaS all backup copies are considered Archives

 ## Overwrite Warning